 - Select the data source type, then the data source itself.
 (The data source you can select must be stored in the repository; local data providers are not yet supported.)

 - Create and run your query.

-- Add charts, tables, formatting… to your report and repeat add new reports and queries
+- Add charts, tables, formatting… to your report and add new reports and queries

-Basically, you can take advantages of the same Edit and Read modes than in the web version, except for some features not supported or not yet available:
+Basically, you can take advantage of the same Edit and Read modes as in the web version, except for some features that are not yet supported or not yet available:

 - You can view comments but cannot modify comments on local documents.